Indian whisky: Trade controversy

 The consumption of native-distilled, molasses-based whisky in India is encouraged by tariff barriers of up to 150% that impose a significant markup on imported whiskies in India.
 Imported Scotch whisky bottled under its own brand names makes up only 1% of the total market share.
 The substantial tax markup on imported whiskies has been categorised by the Scotch Whisky Association (SWA) as "pure protectionism".
 Indian distillers accuse the European Union of erecting its own sort of trade barriers by means of rules that forbid the marketing of molasses-based spirits as "whisky".
 Mallya has objected to the EU's refusal of entry to molasses-based whiskies, claiming that the "imposition of British imperialism is unacceptable".
 In a lawsuit brought in India by the SWA, the Delhi High Court in April 2006 enjoined Indian whisky manufacturers from labelling their product with the words "Scot" or "Scotch".
 However, on 27 May 2008, the Supreme Court ruled in favour of distiller Khoday India Limited, allowing the company to keep its Peter Scot whisky brand trademark.

-In 2019, India was the world's second largest Scotch whisky market by volume (the equivalent of 131 million 70cl bottles exported) and 7th largest by value (£166 million).
+In 2019, India was the world's second largest Scotch whisky market by volume (the equivalent of 131 million 70 cl bottles exported) and 7th largest by value (£166 million).